14 Linear discriminant analysis

 The boundaries for a classification model can be examined by:

-1. generating a large number of test points in the domain of the data
+1. generating a large number of points in the domain of the data

 We’ll look at this for 2D using the LDA model fitted to bl, and bd of the penguins data.